BigBahss/vscode-cmantic/README.md

 With your cursor inside of a class/struct, `Generate Equality Operators` can be found in the `Refactor...` menu.

 `Generate Equality Operators` will prompt you to select base classes and member variables to compare in order to generate `operator==` (`operator!=` will be generated as the negation of `operator==`).
 You will also be prompted for where to place the definitions of these functions (either 'Inline', 'Current File', or 'Source File').
+By default, equality operators will be generated as member functions, but can also be generated as friend functions by enabling `Cpp: Friend Comparison Operators` in the settings.

 ### **Generate Stream Output Operator**